Ameya79/Weatherly-Weather-App/README.md

 👤 Author

 Ameya Kulkarni
-💻 GitHub
-📫 LinkedIn
-🎯 Codolio Profile
+💻 GitHub | 📫 LinkedIn | 🎯 Codolio

 ---

-📃 License

-This project is open-source and free to use.
+📜 License: MIT — free to use, modify, and share.

+⭐ If Weatherly helped you, drop a star!

 ---

-⭐ Drop a star if you found this useful! ⭐